Find Trade Colleges

 Staten Island, NY

-Wagner College landed the #8 spot in the 2023 rankings for the best bachelor’s degree allied health professions programs.
+Wagner College came in at #8 in this year’s edition of the Best Allied Health Professions Bachelor’s Degree Trade Schools ranking.
 Wagner is a small private not-for-profit school located in the large city of Staten Island.

 This translates to an average monthly loan payment of $837, based on a 10-year repayment plan.